google/skia/site/user/api/SkPaint_Reference.md

 bool <a href='#SkPaint_getFillPath'>getFillPath</a>(const <a href='SkPath_Reference#SkPath'>SkPath</a>& src, <a href='SkPath_Reference#SkPath'>SkPath</a>* dst, const <a href='SkRect_Reference#SkRect'>SkRect</a>* cullRect, <a href='undocumented#SkScalar'>SkScalar</a> resScale = 1) const
 </pre>

-The filled equivalent of the stroked path.
+Returns the filled equivalent of the stroked path.

 ### Parameters